lawfareblog/hacking-cybersecurity/README.md

 We are delighted to announce a first on [Lawfare](https://www.lawfareblog.com/lawfare-hacking-and-cybersecurity-course): A live online class on hacking and cybersecurity.

-The live course will be open to Lawfare's [material supporters](https://www.patreon.com/lawfare), and we will edit and post each recorded class session onto YouTube as videos that will amount to a public course on computer hacking.
+The live course will be open to Lawfare's [material supporters](https://www.patreon.com/lawfare), and we will edit and post each recorded class session as videos that will amount to a public course on computer hacking.

 Whether one joins live or watches the videos later, students will learn to use virtual machines to "hack" other virtual machines using standard attacks such as packet sniffing, buffer overflow, IP spoofing, certification forgery, Adversary-in-the-Middle (AiTM or MiTM), SQL injection and Cross Site Scripting (XSS).